Input File Format

 Transition Attributes

-This section shows how to define the sectors.
-A minimum of one sector is required.
+This section shows how to define the factors.
+A minimum of one factor is required.

 Example